RTEMS/rtems-docs/cpu-supplement/aarch64.rst

 *ARM AArch64 architecture*
 (https://en.wikipedia.org/wiki/ARM_architecture#AArch64_features) in this port of RTEMS.
 The ARMv8-A versions are supported by RTEMS.
 Processors with a MMU use a static configuration which is set up during system start.
-SMP is not supported.
+SMP is supported.

 **Architecture Documents**